Dynamic Programming is All About State

-Meanwhile, if you are thinking of DP from a bottom up perspective, your indexes are just shallow representation of the deeper concept of states.
-Since we know DP must have a topological ordering, bottom up DP is just about going through the vertices in a reverse topological ordering.
+If you are thinking of DP from a bottom up perspective (like dp[n] = sum(dp[n-1], dp[n-2]), we can see that our indexes are actually just shallow representation of the concept of states.
+Since we know DP has a topological ordering, bottom up DP is just about going through the vertices in a reverse topological ordering.

 State, State, State, State, State